Tux Paint

 Microsoft Windows

-Users of Microsoft Windows Vista, Windows XP, Windows 2000 can download and run this simple installer application to get the full version of Tux Paint.
+Users of Microsoft Windows 11, Windows 10, Windows 8, Windows 7, Windows Vista can download and run this simple installer application to get the full version of Tux Paint.

-(A stand-alone ZIP-file version is available, as well.)
+(A stand-alone ZIP-file version, also known as a "Portable" version, is available, as well.)

 Linux